liborty/TokenCrypt/README.md

 It is not an objective of TokenCrypt to replace `git` and to automatically keep the complete histories of everything, as that carries significant costs in complexity and storage.
 The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness generally knows no bounds.
 TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
 The key difference, if excuse the pun, lies in TokenCrypt deploying more secure encryption and sometimes better compression as well.
 On the other hand, in its update mode, it only maintains the current version of the archive.
 Historical checkpoints are up to the user to create and keep, as and when required.

-`ncrpt` and `expcrypt` read given input directory (tree) containing API tokens, base64 files and any other types of files.
+Scripts `ncrpt` and `expcrypt`read given input directory (tree) containing API tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.

 Some already compressed files afford only minor further compression, if any.
 To save time, they are recognised simply by their well known extensions:
 `jpg,jpeg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
 All attempts at compressing these particular files are avoided.
 They are just encrypted as they are.

-Given -xb options, these two scripts will recognise hexadecimal files and base64 files and convert them to more compact binary data.
+Given -xb options, `ncrpt` and `expcrypt` scripts will recognise hexadecimal files and base64 files and convert them to more compact binary data.
 They then select the best compression method individually for each file and finally securely encrypt them all.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
+Even git uses hexadecimal 'slugs'.
 Being plain text, they are easily transmitted but they need to be stored securely, that means strongly encrypted.
-Even git uses hexadecimal 'slugs'.

 Base64 encoding into printable characters is also generally used to encode binary data, for similar reasons.